JobTeaser

-JobTeaser is a French company that provides recruitment solutions to companies for the recruitment of young talent and a free career center software to higher education institutions in Europe.
+JobTeaser is a French company that provides recruiting services to companies for the recruitment of young talent and a free career center software to higher education institutions in Europe.
 It was founded by Adrien Ledoux and Nicolas Lombard in 2008.
 Its head office is in the 9th arrondissement of Paris.
 As of January 2018, over 700.000 students and 500 universities used the service across Europe.

 History

 Early steps

 Adrien Ledoux and Nicolas Lombard created JobTeaser in 2008, with the aim of changing access to information about companies for young talents.
 From the beginning, they focused on students looking for an internship and recent graduates looking for their first job.
 The first goal of JobTeaser was to let companies make videos about them, their employees’ daily missions and their culture to help students in their career guidance.

 First fundraising and business model changes

 In 2013, JobTeaser created career centers that they implemented in French business and engineering schools.
 They used the institution’s branding and replaced its old career center with the JobTeaser platform.
 The first serviced institution was French business school ESSEC.
 The platform featured information about jobs and companies, as well as career advice and job and internship listings.

 JobTeaser used a two-sided market approach by equipping one market for free and getting revenue streams from another market.

 JobTeaser also launched a yearly “Employment Barometer”.
 In this report, they compared the jobs and industries that recruit the most and those that appeal to students and young graduates the most.

 At the beginning of 2015, JobTeaser received 3 million euros in funding from Seventure Partners, with the aim of becoming a European leader for recruiting young talents.
 Later in the year, the company signed their first university intranet with the Université de Nantes.